AndrasKesik/NY-Times-API-Reader/README.md

 > **Usage:**

 > - Clone the repository to a folder you want.
+> - Open the project with Xcode, change the dev team and the bundle id.
 > - Register for an API key at https://developer.nytimes.com/
 > - Insert your API key into the ArticlesTableViewController.swift file (line 21)
 > - Run an the app.